mibk/LeanMapperQuery/README.md

 }
 ```

-*Note that `BaseEntity` extends `LeanMapperQuery\Entity` to make the following possible.*
+*Note that `BaseEntity` must extend `LeanMapperQuery\Entity` to make the following possible.*

-We have defined the `find` method as `protected` because with specifying the method name in `$magicMethodsPrefixes` property you can query entities like this:
+We have defined the `find` method as `protected` because by specifying the method name in the
+`$magicMethodsPrefixes` property, you can query entities like this:

 ```php
 $book; // previously fetched instance of an entity from a repository